bounce-inc/lockr/frontend/src/assets/description.en.md

 In addition to all modern browsers, Internet Explorer 11 is supported.

-<small>Some browsers may not be able to download very large files.</small>
+> Some browsers may not be able to download very large files.

 ## Automatic expiration